spiral/docs/docs/en/http/routing.md

 ## Creating new routes via RoutesBootloader

 The default web application bundle allows you to configure application routes via `App\Bootloader\RoutesBootloader`.
-This bootloader contains the `defineRoutes` method, which contains in the parameters the `Spiral\Router\Loader\Configurator\RoutingConfigurator`.
+This bootloader contains the `defineRoutes` method, which contains the `Spiral\Router\Loader\Configurator\RoutingConfigurator` in the parameters.

 ```php
 // file app/src/Bootloader/RoutesBootloader.php